 Another option is to consolidate your debt.
 The idea here is that you get a new loan (a home equity loan or line of credit, personal loan, balance transfer credit card) and you use it to pay off your old loans.

-This can benefit you if you can get approved for a loan with a lower overall cost than all of your existing loans combined.
+This can benefit you if you can qualify for a loan with a lower overall cost than all of your existing loans combined.
 It can also make your debt easier to manage as you have one creditor instead of multiple.

 Going this route, you won’t have any debt discharged or forgiven, but you can save your credit.
 However, the catch is that you will have to find a loan you can get that is large enough to cover your debts.